david-clark-1043/david-clark-1043/README.md

 # David Clark

-As an attorney, I became interested in coding through self-study of online MIT courses.
-After years of tinkering with some personal projects and finding ways to automate parts of my legal work, I decided to make the leap to a new career in tech though Nashville Software School.
-I love discovering new ways to do things and finding the best solution to a problem.
+I became interested in coding through self-study of online MIT courses.
+After years of tinkering with some personal projects and finding ways to automate parts of my legal work as an attorney, I decided to make the leap to a new career in tech though Nashville Software School.
+I’m someone who is naturally curious and who takes pride in continuing to learn.
+Through NSS, I was able to further explore my passion for technology and develop those skills to solve complex business problems.

 I am currently looking for a position as an Entry-Level Software Developer.
 If you have openings, please reach out.
 [LinkedIn](https://www.linkedin.com/in/davidclark1043/) | Email: david.clark.1043@gmail.com